 Each student's paper will be read by two independent scorers.
-Each domain score from both raters will be summed and multiplied by its weighting (0.35, 0.25, 0.20, and 0.20).
-The domain scores will be summed to create a composite score total.
-Last, after standard setting, the composite scores will be converted to a scale score between 0-70.
+Each domain score from both raters will be summed and multiplied by its weighting (0.35, 0.25, 0.20, and 0.20) to create a composite score total.
+The composite scores will be converted to a scale score between 0-70.

-In cases where the two readers disagree by more than one score point on the domain score, the paper will be re-read and the domain that is not in agreement will be scored a third time.
+In cases where the two readers disagree by more than one score point on the domain score, the paper will be reread and the domain that is not in agreement will be scored a third time.
 The rules of the third score reads will be applied as follows: